Duration 2 weeks

 Extra benefits From $74 Find out more

 A timely and efficient humanitarian response can save lives during emergencies and disasters.
 A good knowledge of emergency preparedness and disaster management is vital, not only for saving lives but for building a career in the humanitarian sector.

 On this course, you will explore theoretical and practical perspectives of humanitarian response.
 Examining the wider humanitarian context and the disaster management cycle, you will develop the knowledge and specialist skills required for working in humanitarian crises.

 - The humanitarian origin in the Red Cross movement

 - The Geneva Convention, Hague Conventions and the UDHR

 - Ethics of humanitarian work

 - Key concepts/terminology for humanitarian operations – NGOs, agencies

 - The landscape of the main actors in humanitarian response

-- Anticipation and disaster assessments; types of assessments, purpose of assessments and assessing capacities, rapid assessments and considerations
+- Anticipation and disaster assessments: types of assessments, the purpose of assessments and assessing capacities, rapid assessments and considerations

 - Cluster systems

 Most FutureLearn courses run multiple times.
 Every run of a course has a set start date but you can join it and work through it after it starts.
 Find out more